liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-5-gh-actions-automation.md

 Wait for the workflow to finish and then check your application using the route you specified in your `manifest.yml`.
 You will see your updated change!

 :tada: Congratulations, you have completed this workshop!
-You now have the skills needed to deploy your applications into IBM Cloud Foundry using GitHub Action! :tada:
+You now have the skills needed to deploy your applications into IBM Cloud Foundry using a GitHub Action workflow! :tada: